• Skip to primary navigation

 2 minute read In a recent article for the New Yorker, physician/author Siddhartha Mukherjee discussed a surprising finding: that COVID-related deaths in a number of low-income countries are a fraction of the totals in developed nations such as the United States, United Kingdom, Belgium, Italy and Spain (Mukherjee, 2021).
 How could this be?
 Was this […]

-Category iconIntegrated Care News Tag iconCOVID-19, global health, community health
+Category iconIntegrated Care News Tag iconcommunity health, global health, COVID-19

 February 25, 2021 by Nina Russin